FIFO or LIFO - What's the Difference? Which is Better?

 Which is Better - LIFO or FIFO?

+First, remember this: Higher-cost inventory = lower taxes.
+Lower-cost inventory = higher taxes.
 To assess the relative value of LIFO and FIFO inventory cost, you need to look at the way your inventory costs are changing:

 - If your inventory costs are going up, or are likely to increase, LIFO costing may be better, because the higher cost items (the ones purchased or made last) are considered to be sold.
 This results in higher costs and lower profits.